Moving to Merida, Mexico

 We asked people in Merida if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

-"Not that we have noticed yet, but I'm sure that will be happening in the future :-)," explained one expat living in Merida, Mexico.
+"Not that we have noticed yet, but I'm sure that will be happening in the future :-)," replied a member in Merida.

 Why do people move to Merida?